OptimistGuy03/OptimistGuy03/README.md

 ## 📜 Certifications

 - 🎖️ Google IT Support Professional (Coursera)
-- 🎖️ Google Gemini A-Z (Udemy)
+- 🎖️ Python for Everybody Specialization (Coursera)
-- 🎖️ Web Design for Everybody (Coursera)
+- 🎖️ Web Design for Everybody Specialization (Coursera)
-- 🎖️ Computer Communications (Coursera)
+- 🎖️ Computer Communications Specialization (Coursera)
+- 🎖️ Google Cybersecurity Professional (Coursera)

 If you find my work helpful or interesting, feel free to ⭐ star the repos or reach out to connect.
 Let's build something amazing together!